Litigation and eligibility: Switzerland

 Q: How much should a litigant budget for in order to take a case through to a decision at first instance?

 The court’s costs and any compensation depend on the value in dispute, the complexity of the case and the amount of work performed by the court.
 The court costs are between Sfr20,000 and Sfr200,000.
-The plaintiff must pay a retainer to the court amounting to half of the estimated court costs (ie, between Sfr10,000 and Sfr100,000), otherwise the court will not hear the case.
-In the end, the court costs are borne by the parties according to whether they won or lost the case.
+The plaintiff must pay a retainer to the court amounting to half of the estimated court costs, otherwise the court will not hear the case.
+The court costs are borne by the parties according to whether they won or lost the case.

 The losing party must pay compensation to the winning party.
 In general, the compensation to be paid to the winning party is between Sfr50,000 and Sfr400,000.